arrow-left

 Resource tip

-A how-to guide for people making their own application for Exceptional Case Funding, Bail for Immigration Detainees, (2016), Exceptional Funding: Applying for Legal Aid in Deportation Cases - A Guide for Individuals.
+A how-to guide for people making their own application for Exceptional Case Funding is available from Bail for Immigration Detainees, (2016): Exceptional Funding: Applying for Legal Aid in Deportation Cases - A Guide for Individuals. arrow-up-right

 Anyone detained in a prison will face additional barriers to communicate with their solicitor, the courts, bail sureties or witnesses, and may only be able to send faxes or copy documents at the discretion of a prison officer.
 Meeting deadlines for appeals and lodging applications, including bail applications, can be extremely difficult.
 Visitors may be able to help with these activities if the local arrangement with the prison allows for it.

-Visitors are allowed to give basic or generic information to a person in detention, sometimes called signposting, without any requirement for OISC accreditation (you can find more information about OISC in Who can give immigration legal advice?).
+Visitors are allowed to give generic information to people in detention, as well as signpost them to where they can find out more, without any requirement for (previously OISC) accreditation (you can find more information about IAA in ).
 Visitors fulfil a hugely important role by contributing at this level.
-Unqualified or non-accredited visitors may provide general information “upon which a person can act or [signpost] a person onto an appropriate advice provider”.

 There are some grey areas.
-The OISC has contributed the following section to illustrate what constitutes ‘advice giving’ under OISC regulations.
+The IAA has contributed the following section to illustrate what constitutes ‘advice giving’ under IAA regulations.
 Even where advice is not regulated it is still important to proceed with caution and speak with your co-ordinator before giving advice in an area that you are not experienced in.
-Giving incorrect advice can still cause harm even if it is not legal advice and some of the examples should be referred to members of your visitor group with casework experience.
+Giving incorrect guidance can still cause harm even if it is not legal advice and some of the examples should be referred to members of your visitor group with casework experience.
 You can also contact AVID for further support.

 Activity